 Yes.
-Your Credit union is a member of the Antigua and Barbuda Co-operative League Limited (ABCL) with offices located at Mahogany Place (corner of Mahogany Drive and Lauchland Benjamin Drive), Woods Centre, St. John’s.
+Your Credit union is a member of the Antigua and Barbuda Co-operative League Limited (ABCL) with offices located at the corner of Woods Centre and Mahogany Drive, St. John’s.
 The League is, in turn, affiliated with the Caribbean Confederation of Credit Unions (CCCU fondly called “Triple CU”) with head offices in St. Kitts.
-The Confederation is affiliated with the World Council of Credit Unions (WOCCU) whose offices are based in Canada.
+The Confederation is affiliated with the World Council of Credit Unions (WOCCU) whose offices are based in Madison, Wisconsin, USA.
 The Credit Union Movement is worldwide.

 DID MY CREDIT UNION ALWAYS OPERATE FROM ITS PRESENT PREMISES?

 No. A small room located on the upper floor of a building on Lower South Street was our first location, we subsequently moved to an office located at the corner of Tanner and Market Streets.
 In both instances we were actually operating from premises rented by the Credit Union League.
 Then came 1989 when we acquired our own building on Lower All Saints Road, from which we still operate.

 WHAT ARE SOME OF THE THINGS THAT MAKE MY CREDIT UNION DIFFERENT FROM OTHER FINANCIAL INSTITUTIONS, SAY THE BANK?

 - Unlike other financial institutions, each dollar each member must have share ownership of the organization.